FOX NEWS FIRST: Immigration bill optimism; US wish list for N. Korea; Left temper tantrum targets Trump staffers

 - The Trump administration is reportedly planning new restrictions on Chinese investment, tech exports to Beijing, China

-- President Trump will visit South Carolina on Monday to support Gov. Henry McMaster primary runoff against businessman John Warren
+- President Trump will visit South Carolina on Monday to support Gov. Henry McMaster in primary runoff against businessman John Warren

 - Multiple arrests have been made in the 'mistaken identity' stabbing death of a teen member of a police youth program, the NYPD announced Sunday night